Collins-Kareri/Weird/README.md

 NOTE: requires setup credentials of a neo4j database as well as cloudinary in a .env file.

+NOTE: add constraints to user node in neo4j. ie name and email constraints.

 # DEPENDENCIES
 npm install